BBaysinger/bb-portfolio/docs/engineering-standards.md

 Rules:

+- **Distinguish runtime authority from authoring origin**: every content domain must name both (a) the runtime authority that production renders from and (b) the current authoring origin used for promotion workflows.
+These are different roles.
+Runtime authority answers "what does this environment render right now?"
+Authoring origin answers "where do we make the next intended edit before promotion?"
-- **One authoritative source per content domain**: each user-facing content surface must have a clearly named authority at runtime.
-For CMS-managed content, that authority should normally be the CMS-backed API or database-backed server read path, not a second exported copy.
+- **One runtime authority per content domain**: each user-facing content surface must have a clearly named authority at runtime.
+For CMS-managed content, that authority should normally be the CMS-backed API or database-backed server read path for that same environment, not a second exported copy.
+- **Authoring origin is a workflow choice, not a runtime override**: teams may choose `local`, `dev`, or `prod` as the current authoring origin for a content domain.
+That choice governs promotion direction and overwrite expectations; it must not change which system is authoritative at runtime for the target environment.
 - **Snapshots are a build input or an explicit publish artifact, not an implicit second database**: generated JSON/YAML snapshots may be used to unblock builds, support local development, or intentionally publish static content.
 If a snapshot is used in production runtime reads, that choice must be explicit, documented, and justified as the primary publishing model.
 - **Build fallback must not silently become runtime authority**: a fallback introduced so builds can succeed before another service is ready must remain scoped to build/bootstrap paths.
 Runtime code must not prefer that fallback over live authoritative content unless this document explicitly says that surface is snapshot-published.
 - **Publishing path must match the editing model**: if content is intended to be editable in production via admin/CMS workflows, the standard path must allow those edits to reach production without requiring a rebuild.
 Cache invalidation or revalidation is acceptable; rebuilding the application is not the default publishing mechanism for CMS-managed content.
+- **Edits must be visible in the environment where they are made**: if an operator edits CMS-managed content directly in `prod`, `dev`, or `local`, that environment should reflect the change through its normal runtime authority without waiting for a later promotion from another environment.
+Later promotions may intentionally overwrite those edits, but visibility inside the edited environment must be immediate.
+- **Promotion policy may overwrite downstream environments**: promotion flows may intentionally replace content in downstream environments with the state from the current authoring origin.
+That overwrite behavior is a workflow policy and must not be implemented by making downstream runtimes read from some other environment's snapshot or export.
 - **Static publishing must be declared intentionally**: if a route is intentionally static-from-snapshot, document that the snapshot is the publishing artifact, who refreshes it, and what invalidation or redeploy step makes changes visible.
 - **Revalidation must refresh the real authority**: cache invalidation should re-render from the authoritative source of truth.
 Revalidation is not a substitute for syncing a stale snapshot or other secondary store.
 - **Avoid split authority for the same rendered field**: do not mix live CMS reads, exported snapshots, hardcoded fallbacks, and transformed mirrors for the same content field unless there is a documented precedence order and a strong operational reason.